hfscheid/ai-project/README.md

 - `/routers`: BIRD and FRR router configuration files.
 The directories `/routers/bird/confs` and `/routers/frr/confs` are mounted as volumes into each router specific Docker container when running the application.
-- `/bgp-announcer`: Configuration file for ExaBGP and a Python script that receives requests to annouce new BGP routes.
+- `/bgp-announcer`: Configuration file for ExaBGP and a Python script that receives requests to announce new BGP routes.
 This instance of ExaBGP is responsible for announcing new routes in the routers.
 - `/bgp-listener`: Configuration file for ExaBGP and a Python script that receives requests to gather the execution logs.
-This instace of ExaBGP is responsible for receiving information regarding the annouced routes.
+This instace of ExaBGP is responsible for receiving information regarding the announced routes.
 - `/disco`: CLI application used for managing test cases (creation, execution, etc.).

 ## DISCO CLI